luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-little excess so eating is an energy consuming activity but most of us don't think of it I read you just in that all that eating is gonna go right in and do me all that good a lot of energy that goes into it eating is dangerous
+little excess so eating is an energy consuming activity but most of us don't think of it I read you just in that all that eating is going to go right in and do me all that good a lot of energy that goes into it eating is dangerous